trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 The values from this table describe operations for the week being analyzed.
-In this case, the median time for a call to be placed in queue is 49 seconds.
-This puts our operations on good footing to meet the NENA and NFPA guidelines for dispatching emergency calls.
-The median time for calls to sit in queue is 26 seconds.
-The overall phone processing time is 96 seconds which is in range for dispatching emergency service calls.
-Additional analyses can be performed to look more deeply into how well emergency service calls were processed.
-The difference between the mean and median values for these time intervals indicates that there are some outliers that skewed the data.
-The skewness and kurtosis values also indicate that the data is not normally distributed and indicate a long right tail with a very sharp peak.
-These characteristics can be viewed in the histograms below.
+In this case, the median time for a call to be placed in queue is 45 seconds.
+This is still in line with what has been seen in the last two weeks.
+The median time in queue was 15 seconds.
+These are comparable numbers with the prior weeks.

 ::: {.cell}